 - Divide the cubed butter and place in the area where the pit was in the center of each peach, about ½ tablespoon per peach half.

 - Carefully remove from the oven and serve warm with a scoop of your favorite ice cream.
-Store any leftovers in the refrigerator in an airtight container up to 1 day.
+Store any leftovers in the refrigerator in an airtight container for up to 3 days.

 - May use light or dark brown sugar, either is fine for this recipe.

-- For a sweeter recipe may increase the amount of brown sugar to 2 teaspoons per peach half.
+- For a sweeter recipe, you may increase the amount of brown sugar to 2 teaspoons per peach half.

-- To brown the top of the peach, turn the oven to the broil setting the last 5 minutes on high and remove once lightly browned.
-Watch carefully.
+- To brown the top of the peach, turn the oven to the broil high setting the last 5 minutes on high and remove once lightly browned.
+Watch carefully!